Consistent Approval-Based Multi-Winner Rules: ABC Choice Rules

 }

 Furthermore, note that D'Hondt proportionality and disjoint diversity only apply to \emph{winning} committees and hence can be used for ABC choice rules without modification.
-We introduce one more axiom, which is more technical and necessary for our proof technique to work, but which does not appear in the theorem statements.
+Let us first recall the axiom of 2-Nonimposition.